Vladimir Nabokov

 C.B.

 A posthumous third edition of Les Fleurs du Mal, with a preface by Théophile Gautier and including 14 previously unpublished poems, was issued in 1868.
-The daughter of Countess de Fyler (Queen Blenda's lady-in-waiting), Fleur de Fyler is 'Defiler of Flowers:'
+A daughter of Countess de Fyler (Queen Blenda's lady-in-waiting), Fleur de Fyler is 'Defiler of Flowers:'

 No such qualms disturbed him as he sat now on the terrace of her villa and recounted his lucky escape from the Palace.
 She enjoyed his description of the underground link with the theater and tried to visualize the jolly scramble across the mountains; but the part concerning Garh displeased her as if, paradoxically, she would have preferred him to have gone through a bit of wholesome houghmagandy with the wench.
 She told him sharply to skip such interludes, and he made her a droll little bow.
 But when he began to discuss the political situation (two Soviet generals had just been attached to the Extremist government as Foreign Advisers), a familiar vacant expression appeared in her eyes.
 Now that he was safely out of the country, the entire blue bulk of Zembla, from Embla Point to Emblem Bay, could sink in the sea for all she cared.
 That he had lost weight was of more concern to her than that he had lost a kingdom.
 Perfunctorily she inquired about the crown jewels; he revealed to her their unusual hiding place, and she melted in girlish mirth as she had not done for years and years.
 "I do have some business matters to discuss," he said.
 "And there are papers you have to sign."
 Up in the trellis a telephone climbed with the roses.
 One of her former ladies in waiting, the languid and elegant Fleur de Fyler (now fortyish and faded), still wearing pearls in her raven hair and the traditional white mantilla, brought certain documents from Disa's boudoir.
 Upon hearing the King's mellow voice behind the laurels, Fleur recognized it before she could be misled by his excellent disguise.
 Two footmen, handsome young strangers of a marked Latin type, appeared with the tea and caught Fleur in mid-curtsey.
 A sudden breeze groped among the glycines.
 Defiler of flowers.
 He asked Fleur as she turned to go with the Disa orchids if she still played the viola.
 She shook her head several times not wishing to speak without addressing him and not daring to do so while the servants might be within earshot. (note to Lines 433-434)